bmammadli/PLA_LLM/README.md

 \times 100\%.
 ```

-The exact parameter count and reduction percentage will be reported after the first implementation is finalized.
+The exact PLA parameter count and reduction percentage will be reported after the first implementation is finalized.

 ---